 The Advisory Council role is two-fold.
 First, the council helps the college confirm and document the skills and capabilities that employers seek in graduates of the audience analytics master’s degree program.
 Second, the council helps to ensure the program has adequate resources and a relevant, well-designed curriculum to provide students with the capabilities, knowledge and behaviors necessary to succeed in their chosen careers.
-The Council is chaired by the graduate director of the program.
+The Council is chaired by the program coordinator for the specialization.

-Stephanie DiVito is the senior director of audience research at ESPN.
-She’s been with the company’s research and analytics team since 2000, and oversees all audience research efforts for ESPN’s domestic television networks, as well as all multicultural research.
-Her team is charged with providing accurate reporting, intelligent analysis, and strategic advice to virtually all departments within the company, with a special emphasis on programming, production, finance, and communications.
+Stephanie DiVito is the senior director of media intelligence at ESPN.
+She currently oversees platform-level audience research at ESPN for linear TV, streaming, and audio.
+Additionally, her team is responsible for leading research in support of ESPN’s multichannel distribution business, with a strong focus on the evolving media landscape.
 Stephanie is also a participant on several media research committees, including the Media Rating Council’s television committee and the Video Advertising Bureau’s National Measurement and Insights committee.

 Senior Vice President, National Product Leadership, The Nielsen Company

 Brian Fuhrer is senior vice president, product leadership for Nielsen.
 In this role, he is responsible for Nielsen’s national and cross-platform television audience measurement initiatives supporting major media clients, Internet companies, MSO/MVPDs and advertising agencies.